To main content

 View per survey

-In February 2024, the number of employed people amounted to 5 174 000, not seasonally adjusted.
-Among these, 589 000 people were temporary employees, which is a decrease of 98 000 people compared to February 2023.
-The average number of hours worked per week was 171.0 million.
-The number of unemployed people amounted to 480 000, which corresponds to an unemployment rate of 8.5 percent.
-Seasonally adjusted and smoothed data showed that the employment rate was 69.2 percent and that there was an increase in both the number of unemployed people and the unemployment rate, which amounted to 8.1 percent.
+In March 2024, the number of employed people amounted to 5 188 000, not seasonally adjusted.
+The average number of hours worked per week was 166.6 million.
+The number of unemployed people increased by 86 000 and amounted to 525 000, which corresponds to an unemployment rate of 9.2 percent, an increase of 1.5 percentage points.
+Seasonally adjusted and smoothed data showed that the employment rate was 69.1 percent.
+There was an increase in both the number of unemployed people and the unemployment rate, which amounted to 8.3 percent.